-In the Building(s) display, identify whether the project is campus-wide or if it affects a particular building or buildings.
-If the project is a campus-wide project, leave the Campus-wide OR Select Building radial button marked.
-If it the project affects a building(s), select from the Add Building dropdown, and the radial button will unmark automatically.
-Complete the rest by selecting from the Facility Type dropdowns and completing the Discipline text fields.
+In the Building(s) display identify if the project is campus-wide or if it affects a particular building or buildings.
+If the project is a campus-wide project, leave the Campus-wide OR Select Building button marked.
+If it the project affects a building(s), select from the Add Building dropdown, and the Campus-wide button will unmark automatically.

+Complete the rest by selecting the Facility Type and completing the Discipline text fields.
 The Facility Age and Component Age data will automatically populate.

-Step 6: Save Project Information or Cancel - Abandon Changes
+Step 7: Project Information or Cancel - Abandon Changes

-To save, click the green checkmark under the project name; to cancel the changes, click the red "X".
-If required information is missing users will receive an error pop-up prompt.
+To save, click the Save button on the upper right; to cancel the changes, click the Go Back button also located on the upper right.

+If required information is missing users will receive an Error pop-up prompt.